cavo789/blog/blog/2024/02/04/docusaurus-docker/index.md

 Your blog is now accessible on your computer here: `http://localhost:3000`.

 :::info Which port number to use?
-The port number is the one you've mentionned in the `docker-compose.yml` file in line `3000:3000`.
+The port number is the one you've mentioned in the `docker-compose.yml` file in line `3000:3000`.

-If you wish another port like `3002` f.i., just edit the yaml file and re-run the `docker compose up --detach` command.
+If you wish another port like `3002` f.i., just edit the yaml file and rerun the `docker compose up --detach` command.
 :::

 ![Docusaurus homepage](./images/homepage.png)